 When the internal magnetic field of the material is considered, µ0 can be substituted by µ which is given by µ = Km µ0.
 Where, Km is relative permeability.

 If the material does not produce any internal magnetism with applied magnetic field, then the value of Km will be equal to 1.
-When Km>1, due to the application of a peripheral magnetic field the material is magnetised.
-The can be related with Km, i.e is defined as how much value the relative permeability differs from one.
+When Km>1, because of the use of a fringe magnetic field the material is magnetised.
+The can be connected with Km, i.e is defined as how much value the relative porousness varies from one.

 m and Km will give same information.
 Both quantities are dimensionless.